xneon2/Hashzi-X/README.md

 ```
 Due to Userbot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
-Absolutely, Asena executives do not accept responsibility.
+Absolutely, Neotro-x  executives do not accept responsibility.
-By establishing the Asena, you are deemed to have accepted these responsibilities.
+By establishing the neotro-x, you are deemed to have accepted these responsibilities.
 ```
-### Disclaimer
-`WhatsApp` name, its variations and the logo are registered trademarks of Facebook.
-We have nothing to do with the registered trademark

 ### පහසුකම්